 We've also written a full post on Things to do on Brac island.

-Since you'll sooner and later end up in Split if going to Hvar, you can as well check our Split Travel Guide, and Split Travel Blog
+Since you’ll sooner and later end up in Split if going to Hvar, you can also check our Split Travel Guide.

 Please read our post on visiting Croatia during Covid: https://www.frankaboutcroatia.com/visiting-croatia-during-covid-19-pandemic/